tania51/tania-carsYe-client/README.md

 # Unique Feature
 * Unique Feature-01: I added swipper js in my brand category route as a slider and also customize it
-* Unique Feature-02: Using AOS in home page main category and also all categories route but diffrent animation used
+* Unique Feature-02: Using AOS in home page main category and also all categories route but I used diffrent animation.

 # Project Selling line:
 * This Project is about Cars, Branding Car have some categories also.
 Users can update or see details and can add car from add to cart button.
 Also user can add a car from Add Car page.